Working Papers

 : Stan Model Adjustments and Sensitivity Analyses using Importance Sampling

-Functions to help assess the sensitivity of a Bayesian model
+Functions to help assess the sensitivity of a Bayesian model (fitted using

-quantities of interest under each specification.
+under each specification.

 conformalbayes